shanilhirani/shanilhirani.github.io/index.md

 layout: default
 ---

-# Hello, Hi
+# Hello, Hi 👋

-I'm Shanil, and you've just landed on my Bucket of Stuff Page.
-If you haven't already, I'd suggest you take a look at my [Github Profile](https://github.com/shanilhirani) to read about me and what I've worked on as this page is just another **object** in my [Bucket of Stuff](#shanils-bucket-of-stuff)
+I'm Shanil and you've just landed on my Bucket of Stuff Page.
+If you haven't already, I'd suggest you take a look at my [Github Profile](https://github.com/shanilhirani) to read about me and what I've worked on, as this page is just another **object** in my [Bucket of Stuff](#shanils-bucket-of-stuff)

 ## Shanils' Bucket of Stuff